AmiyaMaity21/AmiyaMaity21/README.md

 ### [Pro Manage](https://github.com/AmiyaMaity21/Pro-Manage)
 **Description:** Pro Manage is a project management app, where a user can create, edit, update, delete and assign tasks to themselves and to their team members.
-**Technologies Used:** React, Redux, Node.js, Express.js, MongoDB
+**Technologies Used:** React, Redux, Node.js, Express.js, MongoDB.

 ### [Quizzie](https://github.com/AmiyaMaity21/Quizzie-App)
 **Description:** Quizzie is a quiz builder app, where a user can create quizzes and then share them with friends who can take the quiz without being logged in.
-**Technologies Used:** React, Redux, Node.js, Express.js, MongoDB
+**Technologies Used:** React, Redux, Node.js, Express.js, MongoDB.

 ### [SwipTory](https://github.com/AmiyaMaity21/SwipTory)
 **Description:** SwipTory is a web story platform or content platform where all the content is in the form of stories.
-**Technologies Used:** React, Redux, Node.js, Express.js, MongoDB
+**Technologies Used:** React, Redux, Node.js, Express.js, MongoDB.

 ---